apache/nuttx/configs/sama5d4-ek/README.txt

        This configuration depends on media files in the default mountpoint at /mnt/sdard.
-You will need to mount the media before running NxPlayer.
-Here are the general steps to play a file:
+You will need to mount the media before running NxPlayer,  Here are the general steps to play a file:

          a.
 You will need an (full size) SD card containing the .WAV files that you want to play (.WAV is only format supported as of this writing).
 That SD card should be inserted in the HSMCI0 media slot A (best done before powering up).

          b.
+If the NuttX auto-mounter is enabled and properly configured, then the FAT file system appear at /mnt/sdcard.
+If the auto- mounter is not enabled, then here are the steps to manually mount the FAT file system:

              Then from NSH prompt, you need to mount the media volume like:

               nsh> mount -t vfat /dev/mmcsd0 /mnt/sdcard

-            NOTE:  The SAMA5D4-EK board support allows an application to connect to the SD card detect signal.
-That application could then auto-mount the SD card.
+            NOTE:  The automatically is enabled by default in this configuration.

          c.
 Then you can run the media player like: